thinkWhere/Celery-Workshop-GeoPython-2018/README.md

 ...
 ```

-The `task` decorator takes several optional keyword arguments including the maximum number of reties to attempt in the event of a failure and a timeout limit for hanging tasks.
+The `task` decorator takes several optional keyword arguments including the maximum number of retries to attempt in the event of a failure and a timeout limit for hanging tasks.

 #### Calling tasks asynchronously